Vermont is Very Much Open

 And sorry I could not travel both...

-Also off-limits to the public is the Campus Art Walking Tour at Middlebury College, along which some two dozen sculptures are placed.
-The pieces include one of Robert Indiana's "LOVE" sculptures and a bronze panther (the college mascot) on a big rock, poised to pounce.
-But the campus is closed to visitors for the foreseeable future due to COVID-19.
+The Campus Art Walking Tour at Middlebury College, along which some two dozen sculptures are placed, was also closed that day but has since reopened to the public.
+The pieces include one of Robert Indiana’s “LOVE” sculptures and a bronze panther (the college mascot) on a big rock, poised to pounce.

 Non-panthers are compelled to look elsewhere for reflection and recreation.
 I found both on the Trail Around Middlebury, a roughly 19-mile path that traverses public and private land as it runs through woods, along and over Otter Creek, at the edge of meadows, across Route 7, past high school playing fields, and on city sidewalks.

-"The loop has been expanding and improving ever since," Montague added, noting that trail use has significantly increased since the start of the pandemic.
+“The loop has been expanding and improving ever since,” Horton added.

-"I had to keep it going.
-It was a passion," Derick said.
-"This year, with COVID, we've had any number of people stop us when we're out working and say how much it saved their sanity."
+“I had to keep it going.
+It was a passion,” Derick said.
+“We’ve had any number of people stop us when we’re out working and say how much it saved their sanity [during the pandemic].”

 I started my walk at Wright Park and followed the trail to Dan & Peggy Arnold Bridge, a suspension bridge that crosses rushing falls and a dam over Otter Creek.
 Much of the path, which runs parallel to the creek, is covered in pine needles, though some is graded with gravel; both surfaces make for easy walking.
 The way is marked with occasional carved wooden signs noting "beaver activity" and identifying tree species, including yellow birch and sugar maple.